What Business Expenses Are Tax Deductible?

 Problems arise when an expense might be partly personal and partly business-related.
 A common example: a freelancer might use one room in her house as an office.
 In this situation, we would measure the square footage of the office and of the whole house, and find the percentage.
 This percentage would then be used to measure the business portion of shared expenses such as rent, insurance, and utilities.
 The business portion of these expenses would become part of the home office deduction, while the rest of the expenses would be personal in nature.

 The general rule: "Generally, you cannot deduct personal, living, or family expenses.
 However, if you have an expense for something that is used partly for business and partly for personal purposes, divide the total cost between the business and personal parts.
-You can deduct the business part" (IRS, Publication 535, Business Expenses, section on personal versus business expenses).
+You can deduct the business part" (IRS, Publication 535, Business Expenses, a section on personal versus business expenses).

 A vital bookkeeping tip is to keep track of all your expenses.
 That way you can review your expenses and ask your accountant if any of them might be tax-deductible.